87: Samantha Béart Joins the Party!

 It's so cute.

+But I have been playing it.
 I've genuinely been playing it and going, yeah, okay.

 Right.

+Oh, man.
 We're going to bring back.

 It's a great team.

+Yeah, you should.
 Yeah, it's a great team.

+We've already done a podcast about it.
 We haven't made it yet, but there we go.

 But, you know, it's not often the lead animator sits you down ahead of the session for half an hour to go, this is what she's going to look like.
+And that's going to change my performance.

 And it's just wonderful to get all that information ahead of time.

-Sure, you've had it with other actors on your podcast saying, like, you know, please give us as much information as you can because you get a better performance out of us.
+Sure, you've had it with other actors on your podcast saying, like, you know, know, please give us as much information as you can because you get a better performance out of us.

+So yeah, they're really cool.
 Yeah, the more context you have, the more you can place like who this person is.

-Absalom is, I'm going to plug mine because I don't, apparently, I don't play games unless I'm in them now.
+Absalom is, I'm going to plug mine because I don't, apparently I don't play games unless I'm in them now.

-But Absalom is in, that's by Super Monks and some other folks.
+Absalom is in, that's by Supermonks and some other folks.
+There's quite a few Dotomu as well.

 They did Street Fighter, Streets of Rage 4, not Street Fighter, Streets of Rage 4.